 The original plan had been to use iron piles, but these were not suitable.
 So a wooden tower was built on nine oak legs drilled into the rock, with an octagonal accommodation block 65 feet above the reef, and it stood for 80 years.

 The pile design was to allow the waves to wash through the legs, and the wooden piles would flex with the waves.

 One of the iron pillars was later seen in use as a bollard in Solva quay.

 A model of the original lighthouse by Henry Whiteside is within the Science Museum collection.

-Following the improvements, a 99 year lease reverted back to Phillips June 1778.
+Following the improvements, a 99-year lease reverted back to Phillips in June 1778.

 An episode in 1801 is well known.
 Thomas Howell and Thomas Griffiths were the two lighthouse keepers on duty.
 They did not particularly get on well, and disaster struck when Griffiths died, having become seriously ill.

 His colleague, concerned that he would be accused of murder, made up a makeshift coffin and attached him to the outside gallery until help could arrive sometime later.

 Some reports say that Howell was so stressed about the incident, that he had turned grey by the time rescue relief came.
 Whether this is true or not, he would certainly have been extremely stressed.